apioo/fusio/public/fusio/help/app.md

 endpoints.
 There is a default consumer implementation located at `developer/` which enables a user to manage their apps.
 The consumer can use any OAuth2 client to request an access token.
 Fusio supports by default the `authorization_code`, `implicit` and `password` grant type.
-More detailed informations about the [OAuth2] flow.
+More detailed information about the [OAuth2] flow.

 ### Authorization code